pluralmonad/PersonalTeslaDefenseEquipment/PersonalTeslaDefenseEquipment/readme.md

 - You should be able to add it to an existing save without issue and I see no reason why it wouldn't work in multiplayer.

+- All of the defaults for the new custom beam settings are pulled from the tesla-gun beam.

 - I'm surprised it was this easy.
 Kudos to the Factorio devs for an amazingly extensible piece of software.

 # Conflicts / Bugs